 How did Knapsack Pro start?
-In mid-2014 I worked on a client project where we had slow RSpec tests taking ~15 minutes and I was looking for a way to save time and run faster CI builds.
-I came up with the idea for open source ruby gem called knapsack (idea for the name came from knapsack problem).
-Knapsack was helping split tests evenly across parallel CI nodes so you could leverage parallelism on CI server.
+In mid-2014, I worked on a client project where we had slow RSpec tests taking ~15 minutes, and I was looking for a way to save time and run faster CI builds.
+So I came up with the idea for an open-source Ruby gem called knapsack (the idea for the name came from the knapsack problem).
+The knapsack gem was helping split tests evenly across parallel CI nodes so you could leverage parallelism on the CI server.

-I added in knapsack readme link to Knapsack Pro beta landing page.
-Once ~80 people signed up for Knapsack Pro beta then I started building it in March 2015.
+I added a link to the Knapsack Pro beta landing page in the readme.
+Once ~80 people signed up for the Knapsack Pro beta, I started building it in March 2015.
 At the end of 2015, I had a working version and started promoting it.
-In mid-2016 first paying customers validated it makes sense to improve the product even more.
-Feedback from users helped me add more features and improvements like Knapsack Pro Queue Mode that splits tests in a dynamic way across parallel CI nodes to ensure each CI node finish work at a similar time.
-Thanks to that CI build is as fast as possible and there is no bottleneck in your parallel jobs.
+In mid-2016, first paying customers validated that improving the product further makes sense.
+Feedback from users helped me add more features and improvements like Knapsack Pro Queue Mode, which splits tests in a dynamic way across parallel CI nodes to ensure each CI node finishes work at a similar time.
+Thanks to that, CI build is as fast as possible, and there is no bottleneck in your parallel jobs.

-Nowadays hundreds of developers use Knapsack Pro every day to run their CI builds faster.
-The free knapsack gem was downloaded over 30 millions times.
-Knapsack Pro supports more test runners (not only in Ruby).
+Nowadays, hundreds of developers use Knapsack Pro every day to run their CI builds faster.
+The free knapsack gem was downloaded over 100 million times.
+In addition, Knapsack Pro supports more test runners (not only in Ruby).

 Co-Founder & Software Engineer | Knapsack